a55mage/Parakeet/README.md

 6. Click connect and wait for the values

 <b>Things you should know:</b>
-- This is a spike solution for a problem encountered during the development of our university project
+- This is a spike solution for a problem encountered during the development of a bigger university project
 - The reset button doesn't always work, don't use it pls
 - The code is well commented